jordan-clayton/ribble-whisper/README.md

 ***
 NOTE: This library is primarily intended for personal and research use, but is actively used in [Ribble](https://github.com/jordan-clayton/ribble) and has proven stable in that context.
-While it has not been tested in large-scale deployments, it is likely suitable for general use--though this is not guaranteed.
+It has not been tested in large-scale deployments, but it might be suitable for general use--I cannot make any guarantees about accuracy, performance, and feasibility.
 ***

 ## External Dependencies